richgabrielli/100-days-of-code/log.md

 **Thoughts:**:
 * Pro: HealthKit has a tremendous amount of data capabilities and flexibility...Con: HealthKit has a tremendous amount of data capabilities and flexibility!

+### Day 7: December 11, 2017

+**Today's Progress**:
+* Focused on the M of MVC.
+Completed exercise model that I am going to use and all the init.

+### Day 8: December 12, 2017

+**Today's Progress**:
+* Made all changes to Proof of Concept incorporating the Exercise model.
+* Streamlined HeartRate average in model.
+Changed predicate from workout to workout.startdate and workout.enddate.
+* Tried to get VO2Max out using the same type of Statistical Query.
+No Luck.
+Should be straight forward: same as HR, but with Type .vo2max